jeromeetienne/matplotlib_scenegraph/README.md

 ## How to install the project

-Note that GSP requires Python 3.11 or higher.
+Note that this project requires Python 3.11 or higher.

 Potentially create a virtual environment